Melthris/Portfolio-Manager/Readme.md

 - You can dynamically add any technologies to your projects 'Tech Stack'
 - Github repo link can be added to the project entry
 - Projects are automatically sorted by date year of project.

+## To Add In The Future
+- Sort portfolio entries by month and year
+- CSS clean up
+- Additional tech stack technologies

 ---